 Paying for your Post-Secondary Plans

 Getting this step done now will save you time later.
-Be sure to save your ID and password where you can access them when the FAFSA becomes available in December.
+Be sure to save your ID and password where you can access them when the FAFSA becomes available on December 1.

 All parents who need to contribute information to the FAFSA can get a FSA ID, even if they don't have a SSN.
 They will be asked several identifying questions by TransUnion, a credit agency that will be serving to confirm the identity of anyone without an SSN.
 These questions will be based on information they can find on a credit report (Ex: What is the make/model of the car with a loan you are currently paying?).